St Agnes’ Crawcrook

 In 2011, St Agnes' School moved into the building of former Kepier Chare Primary School, ,about 15 minutes walk away, which was extensively refurbished and altered.
 The old school building (and Catholic Club) has since been demolished and the site is now occupied by houses.

 In summer 2018, the church was redecorated and new lighting installed.
-Much-needed repairs were carried out on the fabric of the building.
+Much-needed repairs were also carried out on the fabric of the building.

 St Agnes' Church, Westburn, Crawcrook, NE40 4ET.